Planck and BICEP/Keck Array 2018 constraints on primordial gravitational waves and perspectives for future B-mode polarization measurements: Beyond consistency condition on the tensor tilt

 We adopt $(r_1,r_2)$ to describe the power-law spectrum of tensor modes \footnote{ Equation~(\ref{matInter}) specifies a straight line in the $(\ln k,\, \ln {\cal P}_\mathrm{t})$ plane.
 This line goes through points $(\ln k_1,\, \ln {\cal P}_{\mathrm{t}1})$ and $(\ln k_2,\, \ln {\cal P}_{\mathrm{t}2})$, where ${\cal P}_{\mathrm{t}1} = {\cal P}_{\mathrm{t}}(k_1) = r_1 {\cal P}_{\mathrm{\cal R}} (k_1)$ and ${\cal P}_{\mathrm{t}2} = {\cal P}_{\mathrm{t}}(k_2) = r_2 {\cal P}_{\mathrm{\cal R}} (k_2)$. },

 In order to obtain reasonable constraints on these tensor-to-scalar ratios at two different scales, the wavenumbers $k_1$ and $k_2$ should be chosen in such a way that $k_1$ corresponds roughly to the largest observable scale and $k_2$ to the smallest observable scale.
 The exact best choice could depend on the fraction of the sky observed and its coverage in multipoles (and therefore on wavenumbers).
-For this reason, we study in this paper different choices of the pair $(k_1,k_2)$, in particular for future experiments.
+For this reason, we study in this paper different choices of the pair $(k_1,k_2)$, in particular, for future experiments.

 In case of the tensor perturbations, there are two clearly observable features in the $B$-mode polarization at different $k$s: the reionization and recombination peaks.
 Thus we pick $k_1$ and $k_2$ near these features, respectively.
-Once we have used $(r_1,r_2)$ as the primary sampling parameters in our MCMC runs, we can calculate so called derived parameters that have a non-uniform prior (unlike the primary parameters).
+Once we have used $(r_1,r_2)$ as the primary sampling parameters in our MCMC runs, we can calculate so-called derived parameters that have non-uniform priors (unlike the primary parameters).
 We often report $r$ at some middle scale between $k_1$ and $k_2$.
 If we want to show how the results would look like if the derived parameter had a uniform prior, we can simply weight our MCMC results by the inverse of the determinant of the Jacobian transform from the primary parameters to the derived one(s).
 In particular, we compare many of our results by reporting $r_{0.01}$, i.e., $r$ at $k=0.01\,$Mpc$^{-1}$, which is close to the decorrelation scale of ($r$, $n_\mathrm{t}$).

-However, any fundamental conclusions, such as a possible detection, should be drawn from the two-dimensional posterior distribution of $(r_1,r_2)$.
+However, any fundamental conclusions, such as a detection or determining whether $n_\mathrm{t} = -r/8$ is consistent with the data,should be drawn from the joint two-dimensional posterior distribution of $(r_1,r_2)$.
+It should be kept in mind that even if $r_1$ and $r_2$ are drawn independently from a uniform distribution, i.e., $r_1$ and $r_2$ have flat priors in the MCMC runs, the individual posterior probability densities for $r_1$ alone, or for $r_2$ alone, or, in particular, for the derived parameter $r_{0.01}$ alone do not encode the full result.
+Instead, one should resort to the (marginalized) two-dimensional posterior of $(r_1,r_2)$ --- either its numerical or graphical representation.
+For example, if the best-fit point and the 95\% CL contour in the $(r_1,r_2)$ plane were clearly away from point $(0,0)$, but the 99.7\% CL contour just reached $(0,0)$, then we might claim a weak $3\sigma$ detection.